univention/univention-corporate-server/doc/manual/installation.rst

 "Create a new UCS domain" mode
 ------------------------------

-Once the :guilabel:`Create a new UCS domain` mode has been selected, an *organization name*, an *email address*, a *fully qualified domain name* and an *LDAP base* are requested in the following two steps.
+Once the *Create a new UCS domain* mode has been selected, an *organization name*, an *email address*, a *fully qualified domain name* and an *LDAP base* are requested in the following two steps.

 Specification of an organization name is optional and it is used in the second step to generate a domain name and the LDAP base automatically.